How To Create a Wedding Timeline

 It’s important to note that if your day-of coordinator or wedding planner will create a much more detailed wedding timeline for the day.
 Your photographer and day-of coordinator/wedding planner will collaborate to make sure the photographer’s timeline and the planner’s timeline match up and work well for everyone.

-If you are still looking for a photographer, I would love to be considered.
+I would love to be considered to photograph your wedding if you’re still looking for an experienced photographer.
 Please complete the contact form on my website so we can hop on a Zoom call to discuss your vision for the day!

 Leave a Reply